eusoubrasileiro/stocks/Progress.md

 - Write good unit tests, specially testing time of prediction.
 Use Python 3 API.
 - Don't spend much time with prototype notebooks.
 That means you are losing focus and objective.
 Instead write python modules from notebooks using the knowledge learned.

-1. Wrote code to fit global NN on 5 years data using 1:30 hours shift.
+1.`Pytorch NN Global Model` - Wrote code to fit global NN on 5 years data using 1:30 hours shift.
 Removed samples overlapping days, 90 minutes in the morning and 90 minutes before session end - avoiding contamination between days assumption for day trade.
 Trained with 1 year and tested on the next 6 months.
 After training 66/33 with cross-validation 30 samples P50 accuracy  is 56%.

 - [x] Write class to train model `BinaryNN`
 - [x] Decent Early Stopping (with patiance default 5 epochs ignoring variances in loss less than 0.05%)
 - [x] Cross-validate model (K-fold).
 Test `sklearn` K-fold.
 Cannot use K-fold because cannot use future to train model.
 - [x] Also tested `train_test_split` from `sklearn` but it cannot be used for the same reason, mixing future with past when training the model.
+ > Quotting article *Random-testtrain-split-is-not-always-enough*
+ > A trading strategy is always tested only on data that is entirely from the future of any data used in training.
+Nobody ever
+ > builds a trading strategy using a random subset of the days from 2014 and then claims it is a good strategy if it makes
+ > money on a random set of test days from 2014.
+Finance would happily use random test-train split — it is much easier to
+ > implement and less sensitive to seasonal effects — if it worked for them.
+But it does not work, due to unignorable
+ > details of their application domain, so they have to use domain knowledge ***to build more representative splits***.
-- [x] Wrote `indexSequentialFolds` to create folds for cross-validate the model, no future-past mixing.
+- [x] Wrote `indexSequentialFolds` to create folds for cross-validate the model, following the name no future-past mixing.
+- [X] Wrote draft of cross-validation function using sequential-folds.
 - [ ] Backtest 6 months predictions of global model.
+- [ ] Try to tune backtesting parameters like stop time etc.
+- [ ] Is 56% accuracy enough for proffiting?

+2. `Pytorch NN Local Model`  Assuming 56% validation accuracy isn't enough for proffiting.
+Did some tests moving from Global to Local model fitting.
+Using months or weeks to predict days or minutes.
+Besides that made some cross-validations using the draft code above, but added additional samples with size of prediction vector (90 minutes) to check real accuracy of model.
+Those samples were used to measure accuracy on data just after the validation data, simulating "future" data.
+Preliminar results suggests that validation accuracy alone cannot be used to divide good from bad predictions.
+Following that logic, it seems that, a better way to evalute (cross-validate) the effective *local* generalization of the model is to use a 3 split on each fold (train, test, accuracy).

 - [ ] Hyperperameter `GridSearchCV` for `number layers, train-score ratio, train+score size` for start.